khuan86/khuan86.github.io/_portfolio/06_ozbargain.md

 {% include gallery %}

+## Overview
+Ozbargain is one of the most popular sites visited in Australia.
+It's a community based website featuring user generated content.
+Bargain hunters and savvy shoppers take part by sharing, upvoting/downvoting and commenting on deals they or others have found.

 ## Problem
-The Ozbargain website is one of the most popular sites visited in Australia.
 It is 2013 and the website still looked like it has never been updated since the "Web 2.0" style was the trend.
 As a designer, I couldn't have this and decided it would be a fun personal side-project to give it a little makeover, as well as fix some of the nagging issues I had with the site's navigation.

 As the website is powered by user generated content, it is imperative that the website promotes its account registration.
 It's also important to make the user feel like they're part of the community, which would make them more inclined to participate.